Things You Should Know About Diabetic Retinopathy

 • Dark spots or flashing lights

 The symptoms described above may not necessarily mean that you have diabetic retinopathy.
-However, if you experience one or more of these symptoms, contact your ophthalmologist for a comprehensive eye examination.
+However, if you experience one or more of these symptoms, do consult your ophthalmologist for a comprehensive eye examination.
+The following are the risk factors which can increase the risk or accelerate Diabetic Retinopathy ;

 • Poorly-controlled diabetes